 The functioning of any electric guitar depends on a very basic law of physics, known as the principle of electromagnetism.
 If you want to be more specific, it is the law of electromagnetic induction.
 According to this law:

-Hence, we can say that, electricity and magnetism are related to each other and are different aspects of single phenomena known as electromagnetism.
+Hence, we can say that electricity and magnetism are related to each other and are different aspects of a single phenomenon known as electromagnetism.
 Change in either electric or magnetic field results in generation or induction of the other quantity.
 Hence, the name electromagnetic induction.

 Electromagnetism Applied To Electric Guitars

-The main parts of electric guitar involved in generation and processing of electrical signals are:
+The main parts of the electric guitar involved in the generation and processing of electrical signals are:

 electric signals Generation based on string vibrations.